reverberate64/reverberate64/README.md

 ### School

-I attend Merit Academy in Springvlle, Utah, and I'm on my second year in 10th grade!
+I attend Merit Academy, and I'm on my second year in 10th grade!
 I'm taking all sorts of CS, science, and art classes!

 ### Interests